ufal/neuralmonkey/docs/source/benchmark.rst

 ==============

 We have done some benchmarks on our department to find out differences between GPUs and we have decided to shared them here.
-Therefore they do not test speed of NeuralMonkey, but they test different GPU cards with the same setup in Neural Monkey.
+Therefore they do not test speed of Neural Monkey, but they test different GPU cards with the same setup in Neural Monkey.

-The benchmark test consisted of one epoch of Machine Translation training in NeuralMonkey on a set of fixed data.
+The benchmark test consisted of one epoch of Machine Translation training in Neural Monkey on a set of fixed data.
 The size of the model nicely fit into the 2GB memory, therefore GPUs with more memory could have better results with bigger models in comparison to CPUs.
 All GPUs have CUDA8.0